Hair Loss During Pregnancy: Telogen Effluvium

 - Vitamin C

-- Zinc (Likely safe when used orally and appropriately; likely unsafe when used orally in high doses)
+- Zinc (most likely safe when used orally and appropriately; likely unsafe when used orally in high doses)

 Compiled using information from the following sources: